2023 Best Value Culinary Arts Associate Degree Schools in the Plains States Region

 The average tuition and fees for an out-of-state undergraduate student at JCCC are $5,472 a year.

-Southeast Community College undergraduate students pay an average of $3,864 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,864 per year.
 On average, culinary arts graduates from Southeast Community College take out $14,745 in student loans while working on their Associate Degree.

 Full Culinary Arts at Southeast Community College Area Report

 The excellent associate degree programs at Des Moines Area Community College helped the school earn the #5 place on this year’s ranking of the best value culinary arts schools in the Plains States Region .
-Located in the suburb of Ankeny, DMACC is a public school with a very large student population.
+Located in the large suburb of Ankeny, DMACC is a public college with a very large student population.

 Read full report on Culinary Arts at Des Moines Area Community College

-Ozarks Technical Community College landed the #6 spot in the 2023 rankings for the best value associate degree culinary arts programs.
-Located in the midsize city of Springfield, OTC is a public school with a fairly large student population.
+Ozarks Technical Community College came in at #6 in this year’s edition of the Best Value Culinary Arts Associate Degree Schools in the Plains States Region ranking.
+Located in the city of Springfield, OTC is a public college with a fairly large student population.

-Western Iowa Tech Community College ranked #7 on this year’s Best Value Culinary Arts Associate Degree Schools in the Plains States Region list.
-Western Iowa Tech Community College is a medium-sized public school located in the small city of Sioux City.
+Western Iowa Tech Community College did quite well in this year’s ranking of the best places for culinary arts students to get a associate degree.
+It came in at #7 on the list.
+Western Iowa Tech Community College is a moderately-sized public school located in the small city of Sioux City.

 Western Iowa Tech Community College undergraduate students pay an average of $4,946 in tuition and fees each year.